neural75/gqrx-scanner/README.md

 ## Description

 gqrx-scanner is a frequency scanner written in C that uses [gqrx remote protocol](http://gqrx.dk/doc/remote-control) to perform a fast scan of the band.
-It can be used in conjunction with the gqrx bookmarks (--mode bookmark) to look for the already stored frequencies or, in a free sweep scan mode (--mode sweep), to explore the band within a specified frequency range (--min, --max options).
+It can be used in conjunction with the gqrx bookmarks (--mode bookmark) to look for the already stored frequencies, in free sweep scan mode (--mode sweep) to explore the band within a specified frequency range (--min, --max options), or in FFT mode (--mode fft) which uses Gqrx's FFT extension to read the full visible spectrum in a single request for substantially faster scanning.

 The sweep scan uses an adaptive algorithm to remember the active frequencies encountered during the sweep, that prioritizes active stations without stopping to look for new ones.